SmarDex-Ecosystem/usdn-contracts/README.md

 checks for any private key in the codebase with [trufflehog](https://github.com/trufflesecurity/trufflehog).

 In order to setup the git pre-commit hook, run `npm install`.

-### Slither

-Slither is integrated into a GitHub workflow and runs on every push to the master branch.

 ## Contributors